4Dager/4DFace/README.md

 ### 2.face compare

-Face compare will return L2 distance of 2 faces,a small score means these 2 faces is very similar,of course,L2 distance between 2 same image is 0.
+Face compare will return L2 distance of 2 faces,a small score means these 2 faces are very similar,of course,L2 distance between 2 same images is 0.

 ```
 python compare.py images/examples/test/{img1,img2}
 ```
-this will return L2 distance between `img1` and `img2`.
+this command will return L2 distance between `img1` and `img2`.

 ### 3.face classify